-1. A customer received an anomaly text at 2:25 AM.
+- A user received an anomaly text at 2:25 AM.
 There was a catastrophic tool failure shortly after at 2:28 AM.

-2. A customer received a text directly before a "coolant out" alarm.
+- A user received a text directly before a "coolant out" alarm.
 They were alerted to change the coolant instead of having the walk around and see the machine wasn't running.

-3. A customer received a text at the same time as a severe alarm which took the machine down.
-The customer gets hundreds of alarms every day but this one was severe enough to merit an anomaly text, alerting the customer of a potentially more serious issue.
+- A user received a text at the same time as a severe alarm which took the machine down.
+The user gets hundreds of alarms every day but this one was severe enough to merit an anomaly text, alerting the customer of a potentially more serious issue.